 Thank you for visiting my website.
 As a former Prince George City Councillor and Director of the Regional District, as well as member of the Omineca Action Committee, I am currently back into consulting and teaching.
-At the City of Prince George I also previously served on the Internal Governance Committee, the Core review committee, as well as the chair of the Standing Committee of Education.
+At the City of Prince George I also served on the Internal Governance Committee, the Core review committee, as well as the chair of the Standing Committee of Education.

 Please read the “news” section of this website to find more current stories.
 You can read below for more of my bio.